-In relation to security (Principle 7), the Data Controller (the University) must take appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of or damage to personal data and sets out specific considerations for ensuring security.
+In relation to security (Principle 7), the Data Controller (the University) must take appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against accidental loss or destruction of or damage to personal data.
 Staff and other individuals should be aware that guidelines and regulations relating to the security of manual filing systems and the preservation of secure passwords for access to relevant data held on computer should be strictly observed.

 Staff should also note that personal data should not normally be provided to parties external to the University.
 Special arrangements apply to the exchange of data between the University and the colleges.
 For further guidance on this, please contact email@example.com.

-Under principle 8, which restricts the transfer of material outside the European Area, personal data about an individual placed on the world wide web is likely to breach the provisions of the Act unless the individual whose data is used has given his or her express consent.
-It is important that all those preparing web pages, address lists and the like, are aware of these provisions, and seek advice from the Data Protection Officer if in doubt.
+Under Principle 8, which restricts the transfer of material outside the European Economic Area, personal data about an individual placed on the world wide web is likely to breach the provisions of the Act unless the individual whose data is used has given his or her express consent.
+It is important that all those preparing web pages, address lists and the like, are aware of these provisions, and seek advice from the Information Compliance Team if in doubt.

 The Act specifies arrangements for the notification of processing undertaken by the Institution.
 The University has a wide ranging notification under the 1998 Act, which can be accessed online.
-Any members of staff who are uncertain as to whether their activities or proposed activities are included in the University's notification should contact the Data Protection Officer in the first instance.
+Any members of staff who are uncertain as to whether their activities or proposed activities are included in the University's notification should contact the Information Compliance Team in the first instance.

 A failure to comply with the provisions of the Act may render the University, or in certain circumstances the individuals involved, liable to prosecution as well as giving rise to civil liabilities.
-Individuals are encouraged to familiarise themselves with the general aspects of Data Protection contained in the University's guidelines to the Act, referred to above and with any specific measurements recommended by the University or their Department relevant to the particular nature of their work.
-Further information and advice may be obtained from Departmental Data Protection Representatives or from the University's Data Protection Officer.
+Individuals are encouraged to familiarise themselves with the general aspects of Data Protection contained in the University's guidance to the Act, referred to above and with any specific measures recommended by the University or their Department relevant to the particular nature of their work.
+Further information and advice may be obtained from the Information Compliance Team.